- Best for spirituality: Alcoholics Anonymous

 Specific groups are available for members who are women, nonbinary, BIPOC (Black, Indigenous, and People of Color), or LGBTQIA+.
-Additional meetings are led by Recovery Dharma Online, a peer-led effort concerted by members of the Recovery Dharma group.
+Additional meetings are led by Recovery Dharma Online, a peer-led effort coordinated by members of the Recovery Dharma group.

 Best for the sober curious

-Price: $12.99 Australian dollars ($9.49 USD) a month; prices may vary due to changing exchange rates
+Price: $12.99 Australian dollars ($9.49 USD) a month; prices may vary due to changing exchange rates.

 Perhaps you don’t have AUD, but you’ve experienced one too many unpleasant hangovers.
 If you’re beginning to wonder what your life would look like without alcohol, you might be “sober curious.”